tribixbite/awesome/README.md

 *   [apify/actor-llmstxt-generator](https://github.com/apify/actor-llmstxt-generator) - The /llms.txt Generator Actor 🕸️📄 extracts website content to create an llms.txt file for AI apps 🤖✨ like LLM fine-tuning and indexing.
 Output is available 📥 in the Key-Value Store for easy download and integration into workflows. 🚀
 *   [Abiorh001/mcp\_omni\_connect](https://github.com/Abiorh001/mcp_omni_connect) - MCPOmni Connect is an agent execution runtime that connects to multiple MCP servers via stdio, SSE, or streamable HTTP.
 It supports chat, autonomous agents, and planner-based orchestration treating each MCP server as a tool agent to enable dynamic multi-agent workflows across LLM systems, and can be embedded in FastAPI or backend systems.
 *   [langchain-ai/mcpdoc](https://github.com/langchain-ai/mcpdoc) - Expose llms-txt to IDEs for development
-*   [cased/kit](https://github.com/cased/kit) - The toolkit for codebase mapping, symbol extraction, and many kinds of code search.
-Build AI-powered devtools :ship:
+*   [cased/kit](https://github.com/cased/kit) - The toolkit for AI devtools context engineering.
+Build with codebase mapping, symbol extraction, and many kinds of code search.
 *   [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is an open-source RAG (Retrieval-Augmented Generation) engine based on deep document understanding.
 *   [run-llama/llama-lab](https://github.com/run-llama/llama-lab) -
 *   [paulpierre/markdown-crawler](https://github.com/paulpierre/markdown-crawler) - A multithreaded 🕸️ web crawler that recursively crawls a website and creates a 🔽 markdown file for each page, designed for LLM RAG